natalia-sk/happy-woof/README.md

 # happy-woof
 Happy Woof is a social networking site.
-It is designed for dog owners and lovers.
-A registered user can add or delete posts, comments, announcements, what is more, can send messages to other users registered on the site.
+It is designed for dog owners and dog lovers.
+A registered user can add or delete posts, comments, announcements -  and what is more - can send messages to other users registered on the site.
 Moreover, the user registered as a 'service provider' has an opportunity to create a simple page with basic information about his business.

 ## Technologies
 * Python 3.8.5